frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 She said, "The sun has come up every day of my life.
-It\'s not as though we get out of bed in the morning and look with binoculars out the window to see if the sun will come up today.
+It\'s not as though we get out of bed in the morning and look with binoculars out the window to see if the sun will come up today."

 She said, "The sun comes up whether it\'s hot or cold, or raining or sleeting or snowing or misty, or all sorts of other environments.
 The